-Shirley Manson: The Stone Roses Supported Us & I Didn’t Realise
+Shirley Manson: The Stone Roses supported us and I didn't realise

-The Garbage singer has revealed that the legendary group played with her old band… but that she didn’t realise until a lot later!
+The Garbage singer realised that the legendary group played with her old band only years later!

-Shirley Manson of Garbage has revealed that the legendary Stone Roses once opened for her group… and she didn’t even realise it at the time.
+The legendary Stone Roses once opened for Garbage singer Shirley Manson's old group… and she didn’t even realise it at the time!

 “They're an amazing band and I still have so much love for them,” she said.
 “It wasn't until much, much later that somebody told me The Stone Roses had actually opened for my very first band – Goodbye Mr Mackenzie – but I had been completely unaware.”

 Manson performed keyboards and vocals with Goodbye Mr Mackenzie between 1984 and 1993 and appeared on their Top 40 hit The Rattler, before forming her own solo project Angelfish.
 This brought her to the attention of Steve Marker, who was putting together the band Garbage with Butch Vig and Duke Erikson.

 Manson continues: “When [The Stone Roses] first emerged, I was very active in the club scene; I was always going out every night and I just had this incredible connection with that record.
 It just blew my mind.

 “Every time I hear that record now, I just get flooded with feelings of pure joy and freedom.
 I became so, so obsessed with Ian Brown that it was bordering on the unhealthy.”

 “Me and Ian got stuck together backstage in this mad situation – I think it was in Serbia, of all places, during a thunderstorm.
 The festival that we were all playing had to get postponed until the storm passed.
 We were all backstage getting drunk together and I could just not believe that that actually happened: I still can’t.”